 Cyber Defense Training Camp is an intermediate level (some technical experience is required) one-week residential summer program for both male and female students.
 Students will have the opportunity to expand their knowledge of cybersecurity and gain practical skills through instruction by an experienced security professional, while living on the UMD campus.
 Students learn about career options in the field, take at least one field trip and hear from a variety of speakers to learn more about how to prepare to enter this exciting profession.

 Introduction to Computing 101

-Come join us for a 1 week camp to learn the basic of Python.
-Students will spend the week with current computer science students to explore the field.
+Come join us for a 2-week residential camp to learn the basic of Python.
+Students will spend the weeks with current computer science students to explore the field.
 Students will have lab visits and field trips.
 Students with previous computing experience should explore one of our other camps as this is created to be an introduction to computing.

 JumpStart Computing Elementary Camp

 Elementary students are invited to an interactive learning experience in computing, robotics, and cybersecurity.
 Undergraduate students will cover topics such as Python Art, Number Theory, Scratch, Cryptography and Robotics over the course of this one-week camp.
 This event will provide students with the opportunity to explore computing topics, and learning about additional resources to continue their learning.
 Students should have a basic level of reading comprehension and math skills.